 It was not called Kaerleir.
 The earliest recorded name for Leicester, written in Ptolemy’s Geographia (c.AD 150), was Ratae, thought to be a Romanised Celtic (British) word meaning ‘ramparts’.
 Later in the Roman period it became Ratae Corieltavorum and it was still described as Rate Corion Eltauori in the early 8th century AD.
 By the end of the 8th century something had changed, and it had come to be known as Legorensis Civitatis.
-It wasn’t until the early 9th century, however, that it was first called Kaerlier (by the Welsh monk Nennius) and it wasn’t known as Leircestre until the 11th century (the Domesday Book being the earliest use of that spelling) – in between it was Legraceastre, meaning ‘the fortified Roman town of the people of the Legra’.
+It wasn’t until the early 9th century, however, that it was first called Kaerlier (by the Welsh monk Nennius) and it wasn’t known as Leircestre until after the 11th century (the Domesday Book spelt it Ledecestra) – in between it was Legraceastre, meaning ‘the fortified Roman town of the people of the Legra’.

 Some authors have attempted to link King Leir with the god Lir, the divine personification of the sea in Irish mythology, or the Welsh mythological figure Llŷr.
 Following this line of thought, Leir was suggested to be the pre-English name for the River Soar, referencing a water god from Celtic mythology who was popular in the region and who subsequently evolved into the Leir of Leicester legend.